icedevml/avr-nfc-bootloader/README.md

 ## Why?

-Because sometimes you don't have physical access to the device but you still want to be able to reprogram it.
+Because sometimes you don't have physical access to the device's debug connectors but you still want to be able to reprogram it.

 ## Commands I was using: